- Optimizely Classic

 - Implement the snippet on WordPress.com websites

-Option 2: Add the snippet to the header template for more control over the snippet's placement (especially if you want to use the site’s version of jQuery)
+Option 2 (Advanced) - Via the the WordPress' header template, using code.
+Implementing in this way allows for more control over the snippet's placement, especially if you plan to use the site’s version of jQuery, which must be placed above the snippet.

 See our article on implementing the Optimizely snippet to learn more about where to find the snippet, where to place it on your site, and how it works.